U.S. urges China, Japan to cool anger in islands dispute

 The official insisted the system was not aimed at China, but rather was "focused on addressing the growing North Korean missile threat" to the United States and its allies.

-The missile Defence issue illustrates the balancing act Panetta faces during his visit to the Asia-Pacific region.
+The missile defense issue illustrates the balancing act Panetta faces during his visit to the Asia-Pacific region.

 He is working to build up the military capabilities of U.S. allies as part of the U.S. strategic shift while trying to reassure Beijing that Washington does not aim to thwart China's emergence as a global power.